thinkski/berrymse/README.md

 ## Overview

-The server receives a H.264 Network Abstraction Layer (NAL) unit byte-stream and wraps the NAL units within MPEG-4 ISO BMFF (ISO/IEC 14496-12) compliant boxes.
+H.264 Network Abstraction Layer (NAL) units are read from `/dev/video0`, a Video4Linux2 compatible camera interface.
+Each unit corresponds to one frame.
+Frames are packaged into MPEG-4 ISO BMFF (ISO/IEC 14496-12) compliant boxes and sent via a websocket to the browser client.
+The browser client appends each received buffer to the media source for playback.

 ## Quickstart